projectatomic/atomic-site/source/docs/fedora_atomic_bare_metal_installation.md

 the `ostreesetup` command in your custom configuration, which is what configures anaconda to consume the rpm-ostree generated content.

-For example, create *atomic-ks.cfg* file with the following content:
+For example, create *atomic-ks.cfg* file with the following content, for Fedora 24 Atomic:

     lang en_US.UTF-8
     keyboard us